awsdocs/amazon-s3-developer-guide/doc_source/UsingBucket.md

 You can store any number of objects in a bucket\.

 You can create a bucket using any of the following methods:
-+ Using the console
++ Using the AWS Management Console
-+ Programmatically, using the AWS SDKs
++ Using the REST API
 **Note**
-If you need to, you can also make the Amazon S3 REST API calls directly from your code\.
-However, this can be cumbersome because it requires you to write code to authenticate your requests\.
+Creating a bucket using the REST API can be cumbersome because it requires you to write code to authenticate your requests\.
 For more information, see [PUT Bucket](https://docs.aws.amazon.com/AmazonS3/latest/API/RESTBucketPUT.html) in the *Amazon Simple Storage Service API Reference*\.
+We recommend that you use the AWS Management Console or AWS SDKs instead\.
++ Programmatically, using the AWS SDKs

   When using the AWS SDKs, you first create a client and then use the client to send a request to create a bucket\.
 When you create the client, you can specify an AWS Region\.
 US East \(N\.
 Virginia\) is the default Region\.
 Note the following:
   + If you create a client by specifying the US East \(N\.
 Virginia\) Region, the client uses the following endpoint to communicate with Amazon S3: